December 7, 2022

 Set up your timer or stopwatch to correspond with your shower running with the bucket catching the water flow underneath.
 Stop your timer when the bucket is filled and divide that time by the number of gallons in the bucket to get your actual GPM.

 Compare this number to your showerhead's advertised GPM.
-If your actual GPM is much lower, then you have low pressure.
+If your actual GPM is much lower, then you have low pressure—and it’s time to consider how to improve water pressure in my shower with some simple maintenance.

 Step 2: Clean your Showerhead & Remove Scaling